 10. Kenyans are Friendly

 Kenyans are known for being friendly and open.
-The majority of Kenyans--98 percent--are African Americans; Asians, Europeans and Arabs make up less than one percent of the population.
+The majority of the population--98 percent--are native to Kenya; Asians, Europeans and Arabs make up less than one percent of the population.
 Nearly three-quarters of working Kenyans are in the agriculture industry, and some Kenyans in rural areas live nomadic lifestyles.

 Traveling to Kenya is an experience you’ll never forget!
 Are you ready to start planning your Kenya adventure?